 The Campus Technology Committee computer policy, users of these computer systems are subject to applicable state and federal laws submitted to the Board of Trustees for their approval a Policy on the Use of Computers and Data Communications for Vincennes University.
 This policy applies to all University computer systems and refers to all hardware, data, software and communications networks associated with these computers.
-In particular, this policy covers computers ranging from Administrative systems to single user personal computers, whether stand-alone or connected to the network.
+In particular, this policy covers computers ranging from mainframe systems to single user personal computers, whether stand-alone or connected to the network.
+In addition to this